 Riptide Plant.
-We acquired the Riptide plant located in the Permian Basin as part of the Coronado acquisition.
+The Partnership acquired the Riptide plant located in the Permian Basin as part of the Coronado acquisition.
 The plant, which is under construction, will provide 100 MMcf/d of processing capacity and be tied to approximately 40 miles of new pipeline that is also under construction.
-We are also expanding four existing compressor stations.
+The Partnership is also expanding four existing compressor stations.
 The plant is expected to be completed in the first half of 2016.

-Credit Facility
+Partnership Credit Facility